Pair skating: Jumps

-If the partners do not execute the same number of revolutions during a solo jump or as a part of a jump sequence or combination, only the jump with the fewer revolutions will be counted in their score.
+If the partners do not execute the same number of revolutions during a solo jump or as part of a jump sequence or combination, only the jump with the fewer revolutions will be counted in their score.
 Teams are allowed, however, to execute the same two jumps during a jump combination or sequence.
 If they perform any or both jump or jumps incorrectly, only the incorrectly done jump is not counted, and it is not considered a jump sequence or combination.
 Both partners can execute two solo jumps during their short programs, but the second jump is worth fewer points than the first.

 A jump attempt, in which one or both partners execute a clear preparation for a take-off but step to the entry edge or place their skate's toe pick into the ice and leave the ice with or without a turn, counts as one jump element.
 If the partners execute an unequal number of rotations during a solo jump or as part of a jump combination or sequence, the jump with the lesser number of revolutions will be counted.
 They receive no points if they perform different types of jumps.
 A small hop or a jump with up to one-half revolution (considered "decoration") is not marked as a jump and called a "transition" instead.
 Non-listed jumps do not count as jumps, either, but can also be called a transition and can be used as "a special entrance to the jump".

-If the partners execute a spin and a jump back to back, or vice versa, they are considered separate elements, and the team is awarded more points for executing a difficult take-off or entry.
+If the partners execute a spin and a jump back-to-back, or vice versa, they are considered separate elements, and the team is awarded more points for executing a difficult take-off or entry.
 They lose points if the partners fall or step out of a jump during a jump sequence or combination.
 If one partner executes a jump combination while the other partner executes a jump sequence, the element will be considered a jump sequence.